destiny1234/destiny1234.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Its A Data Scientist!
 ---

 Destiny1234: a blend of Engineering and Data Science